imjoseangel/sandbox/kubernetes/netdebug/README.md

 There are different ways to capture traffic in a Kubernetes Pod.
 All the examples are based on the latest Kubernetes functionality using [Ephemeral Debug Containers](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container)

-First of all, let's create a `tcpdump` debug image.
+First, let's create a `tcpdump` debug image.
 Wireshark will use it to display the attached pod traffic.
 The build process creates multi-platform image to be able to run in `linux/amd64` and `linux/arm64`

 ### The Dockerfile